Mikev60/recipes-booklet/README.md

 Next features :

-- Edit pictures in admin panel
+- Edit step pictures in admin panel
+- Optimize picture upload : delete previous that are not used anymore
 - Go to no-vuetify and custom css with tailwind
 - Delete a recipe
 - Ingredient category